RoboCoin/robocoin-connector/README.md

 Two common, expected scenarios for running the connector are:

 1. Operators fork the code and host it on their own servers.
-Then can modify it freely.
+Then they can modify it freely.
 2. We spin up a Heroku instance and hand ownership to the operator.
 In this case, we base it on the mainline code.

 ## How it works